The Young Scientist Program (YSP)

-The College of Nursing Young Scientist Program (YSP) began in 1999 with support from donations by Nancy Stence Creason and the Lazarra Family Foundation.
-The YSP provides mentored research experiences for undergraduate nursing students, exposure to research seminars and presentations, as well as travel support for students presenting research.
+The College of Nursing Young Scientist Program (YSP) provides mentored research experiences for undergraduate nursing students, exposure to research seminars and presentations, as well as travel support for students presenting research.
+This program was established in 1999 with support from donations by Nancy Stence Creason and the Lazarra Family Foundation.

-The College of Nursing Undergraduate Research Scholars: This is the umbrella designation given to all College of Nursing undergraduates participating in research.
+The College of Nursing Undergraduate Research Scholars: This is the umbrella term for a College of Nursing undergraduate participating in research in any capacity.
 Undergraduate students interested in working with a faculty member on their research team should contact the faculty coordinator and, if placed with a research team, enroll for 0 s.h. research credits to appear on their transcript.
 These students may identify themselves as a College of Nursing Undergraduate Research Scholars.
 They are invited to attend the YSP Lunch and Learn sessions and are able to apply for funds for poster development and travel to a professional conference.
-Interested students and faculty should contact firstname.lastname@example.org
+Interested students and faculty should contact email@example.com

-The College of Nursing Undergraduate Creason Fellow: A Creason Fellow is a an undergraduate nursing student in their last year who proposes an independent research project under the supervision of a CON faculty member or affiliated nurse scientist.
+The College of Nursing Undergraduate Creason Fellow: A Creason Fellow is an undergraduate nursing student who proposes an independent research project under the supervision of a CON faculty member or affiliated nurse scientist.
 Preference is given to individuals who have been involved in the Young Scientist Program as Undergraduate Research Scholars.
 They are awarded up to $2000 to support their project and up to $1500 for travel to present their research at a professional conference.

 CAMPUS PARTNERS SUPPORTING UNDERGRADUATE RESEARCH

 University Honors: Students can complete their experiential learning credits for University Honors as a College of Nursing Young Scientist.
-Please contact Dr. Gilbertson-White to discuss mentor matching and expectations.
+Please contact Dr. Cherwin to discuss mentor matching and expectations.

 Iowa Center for Research by Undergraduates (ICRU)